-When commenting on the report at hand the Study Programme Director of BCS gave the following additional information: The Independent Campus: Free to Learn (MBKM) is a newly established system.
-All Indonesian universities must adjust their curricula accordingly.
-The MBKM internship takes up to six months with a workload of 20 sks credits / 32.2 ECTS credits.
-The BDes presented a modified curriculum that shows all courses of the semesters 5, 6 and 7 (core courses and elective courses) as marked for a possible conversion (internship replacing certain courses), also modified Academic Guidelines addressing the courses that can be replaced by the internship and giving instructions.
-Students opting for the MBKM internship must choose those courses to be replaced by the internship with a respective number of credits.
+When commenting on the report at hand the Study Programme Coordinator of the Public Administration programme explained that the Independent Campus: Free to Learn (MBKM) internship takes up to six months with a workload of 20 sks credits / 32.2 ECTS credits.
+The programme presented in particular a modified curriculum in the Academic Guidelines that shows seven courses of the semesters 5 and 6 (compulsory courses and elective courses) as marked for a possible conversion for an internship in public organisations and another seven courses for a respective internship in private organisations.
+Students opting for the MBKM internship must select those courses to be replaced by the internship with a respective number of credits.
+The statement of the programme does not explain how the learning outcomes of the (replaced) courses can be balanced with those of an internship.